Entity Tracking in Language Models: Acknowledgements

 \section{Acknowledgements}

-We thank Jacob Andreas, Ellie Pavlick, Allyson Ettinger, Tal Linzen, and the members of the NYU Computation and Psycholinguistics lab for discussions, and Belinda Li for sharing model outputs and details about their data preparation procedures and experiments.
+We thank Jacob Andreas, Ellie Pavlick, Allyson Ettinger, Tal Linzen, Will Merrill, and the members of the NYU Computation and Psycholinguistics lab for discussions, and Belinda Li for sharing model outputs and details about their data preparation procedures and experiments.
+We thank Cookie for contributing to the authorship decision and for emotional support.
 This research was conducted in part through the NYU IT High Performance Computing resources, services, and staff expertise, and it was supported by the NSF under Grant \#2030859 to the Computing Research Association for the CIFellows Project and the European Research Council (ERC) under the European Union's Horizon 2020 Research and Innovation Program (Grant Agreement \#948878).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation nor the Computing Research Association.